 Since the program launched, more than 30,000 books have been passed from parents to children, and the program has expanded from the MCI-Framingham women’s prison west of Boston to include fathers, at five institutions.
 Each book donated represents a positive interaction and vital connection between parent and child.

 The donor base has also expanded.
 For example, a young girl donated 700 books after requesting books for the program in lieu of bat mitzvah gifts.
-And a local Barnes and Noble offers customers the option of donating from a series of preselected books.
+And a local Barnes and Noble offer customers the option of donating from a series of preselected books.
 Jane Handel and her mother Elizabeth hope to continue expanding the program.

 At Suffolk County House of Corrections, Diana Barbero teaches literacy and parenting classes and helps fathers record themselves reading from the books before they are sent to their children.
 This ensures that children receive something more valuable than the physical book — they get personal connections to their fathers through the ability to listen to their voices whenever they want.
 This is important when parental interactions can be extremely limited.

-The Children’s Literacy Foundation also helps parents in prison record themselves as part of their Storybook Program, working across 17 institutions in New Hampshire and Vermont to inspire a love of reading and writing among rural, low income and at-risk children.
+The Children’s Literacy Foundation also helps parents in prison record themselves as part of their Storybook Program, working across 17 institutions in New Hampshire and Vermont to inspire a love of reading and writing among rural, low-income, and at-risk children.
 They provide books for family visiting rooms, pay for professional authors to perform on visiting days, provide literacy seminars, and help circulate children’s books in prisons so that inmates can read stories to their children at night over the phone.

 Similar programs are also run in Franklin County, Ohio, in Colorado, with Read to the Children, in Wisconsin with Reading Connections, and in Alabama with Aid to Inmate Mothers’ Storybook Project.
-All have the goal of nurturing relationships between incarcerated parents and their children, and to foster literacy amongst both children and inmates, and are excellent examples of how seemingly insurmountable hurdles can be beat with the aid of innovative ideas, and caring volunteers and donors.
+All have the goal of nurturing relationships between incarcerated parents and their children, and fostering literacy amongst both children and inmates, and are excellent examples of how seemingly insurmountable hurdles can be beat with the aid of innovative ideas, and caring volunteers and donors.